Sharing Course Materials With Students

-If you must make copies to share course materials with your students, you will have to think about whether such copies are already permitted by law, or whether you will need permission from (and usually payment to) the copyright holder.
+If you have to make copies to share course materials with your students, you will have to think about whether such copies are already permitted by law, or whether you will need permission from (and usually payment to) the copyright holder.

 Fair use is a provision in the law that allows some copying without permission or payment.
-It is undoubtedly sometimes legal to make copies of materials for students in a non-profit instructional environment, under the idea of fair use.
-It is also undoubtedly true that not all non-profit instructional copies are fair uses.
+It is undoubtedly sometimes legal to make fair use copies of materials for students in a non-profit instructional environment - the text of the relevant statute mentions "multiple copies for classroom use."
+But is also undoubtedly true that not all non-profit instructional copies are fair uses.

 At the University of Minnesota, instructors are trusted to make their own reasonable and informed choices about fair use.
 Which requires knowing something about how fair use works.
 You can learn more elsewhere on our website, or at a workshop.

 Sometimes, there is no way to get students to a reading without making copies, and fair use doesn't seem to apply to the copying.
 Then, you may need permission to make the copies.
 (Or you may choose to find alternative course materials.